-Medardo Verastegui Inga, dressed in yellow performs the Huaconada in Mito, Peru on New Year’s Day, 2019.
+Medardo Verastegui Inga performs the Huaconada dance in Mito, Peru on New Year’s Day, 2019.

 © J. Ashley Nixon

-Stalwarts of the tradition are even said to wear their underpants/panties inside out until midnight is struck, then reverse them, although that might be a little difficult in a public place.
-In Mito, some of the Huacons, like Medardo Verastegui Inga featured above, choose to wear a yellow “delantal” (a satin apron) to dance on New Year’s Day to help ensure it will be a good year.
+Stalwarts of the tradition are even said to wear their underpants/panties inside out until midnight is struck, then reverse them, although that might be a little more difficult to do in a public place.
+In Mito, some of the Huacons (the name given to these masked dancers), choose to wear a yellow “delantal” (a satin apron) to dance on New Year’s Day to help ensure it will be a good year.

 The colour of the sun is seen as a symbol of positive energy, for renewal, growth, cleansing or preparing, as well as for happiness.
 So, this primary colour is perfect for wearing, and bringing in the New Year.